Question: Why is my period a week late?

 It’s normal that after an unprotected sexual intercourse, you will worry about getting pregnant, especially if you miss your period for a week.

-Severe stress, weight loss, anxiety, Anorexia Nervosa, excessive weight loss or weight gain, perimenopause (if you are older than 40 years), diabetes and unstable thyroid hormones will cause your period to be delayed.
+Severe stress, weight loss, anxiety, Anorexia Nervosa, excessive weight loss or weight gain, perimenopause (if you are older than 40 years), diabetes, unstable thyroid hormones and polycystic ovary syndrome (PCOS) can cause your period to be delayed or stop temporarily (doctors call this secondary amenorrhea).

 This guide explains reasons for 1 week late period, signs that mean you are pregnant, when it’s right to take a pregnancy test and when to worry.